SlavikTraktor/hackaton-project/README.md

 To start you should go to client folder and type `npm i` command, then `npm start`.

 # Development
-Run `git config core.hooksPath .githooks` in project folder before you'll make commit.
+Run `git config core.hooksPath .githooks` in project folder before you'll make first commit.
 This command enables githook that runs eslint before every commit.